ProcessMaker/processmaker/ProcessMaker/ImportExport/README.md

 ## Terminology
 - Source Instance: The instance of PM4 where you run the export.
 - Target Instance: The instance of PM4 where you run the import.
-- Manifest: An object that contains all the exported assets and and information on how to link them when importing.
+- Manifest: An object that contains all the exported assets and information on how to link them when importing.
 The json encoded manifest is the export file the users downloads.
+- Asset: Any model instance that has a UUID and can be exported.
+The model class has the trait `Exportable`
+- Dependent: A child asset required by a parent asset to work correctly.
+For example, a Process asset will have a dependent User asset for the process manager if the process manager is set.

 ## Exporters
-Exporter classes handle both the importing and exporting of a model asset.
+Exporter classes handle both the importing and exporting of an asset.

 See the files in ProcessMaker/ImportExport/Exporters for examples.